llm-edge/hal-9100/CONTRIBUTING.md

 ### Troubleshooting

 - Sometimes you need to run `cargo sqlx prepare --workspace` - typically upon writing sql queries or editing the migrations.
 SQLX runs checks at build time, welcome to Rust!
+- `make check` helps you check what's in the db, queue, files, etc.
+- `make reboot` helps you reset the db, queue, files, etc.
+- use test-driven development
+- use breakpoints and debuggers to see step-by-step what's happening and what's not happening
+- DM @louis030195 on any channel to get help